KentenRoth/100DaysOfCode/README.md

 Today I got my coding in early and I feel ok about it.
 I ended up going over the stuff in the section I have been working on again.
 I have spent the last few days working on the challenge site and applying for a job, so I felt out of sync with what was going on.
 I got caught up with where I was and tomorrow or friday I will be pushing forward.
 I am trying to decide if I should do a factory reset on my computer to see if that fixes the hiccup.
 It has been getting worse, and I am starting to feel like that is my last option.
 I will have to make sure I have space on external HDDs for everything, but I have several of them just hanging out so I should.

 ---

+Day 60

+After I did my coding today I felt rather confused.
+I think I spent to much time trying to figure out the magic of how things worked.
+I understood what was going on and understood the code, but I think I was trying to figure out the magic in the library I was using.
+I will spend some time researching tonight, and I hope to have a moment of understanding.

+---